🔏 Data Security Document

 • Developers are required to demonstrate in-depth knowledge of security topics before employment.

-• To protect sensitive data, Atobi employees sign a non-disclosure agreement upon employment.
+• To protect sensitive data, Atobi employees (and any subcontractors) sign a non-disclosure agreement upon employment.

-• A clean desk and clear screen policies ensure confidentiality at the Atobi offices.
+• Clean desk and clear screen policies ensure confidentiality at the Atobi offices.

 • Employee workstations are required to have strong passwords, full-disk encryption, and automatic screen-lock.